 Charter schools are not eligible for local bond funds.
 As a result, our regular local and state funding only covers approximately 83% of our school budget.

 The Woods Charter School Foundation works to bridge the gap between the funding shortage and what we need to make a Woods education a Woods education.
-This year, the goal for our Annual Fund is $300,000, and will be used to support the school in three ways:
+This year, the goal for our Annual Fund is $350,000, and will be used to support the school in the way of:

-1. Curricular Materials & Student Consumables: It takes a lot of money to outfit our K-12 school each year!
+Curricular Materials & Student Consumables: It takes a lot of money to outfit our K-12 school each year!
 Textbooks, workbooks, chrome books . . . the list goes on.
-Our Annual Fund has already paid for $33K in these supplies for our students this school year alone, and we estimate another $32K in support for the remainder of the year!
+Our Annual Fund paid for over $47,000 of these supplies last year plus more than $10,000 in discretionary spending for our teachers and departments!

-2. Professional Development: We believe the best teachers are those who are able to continue learning and growing throughout their careers.
+Professional Development: We believe the best teachers are those who are able to continue learning and growing throughout their careers.
 To help our teachers work towards their academic and professional goals, the Annual Fund pays for our faculty’s professional development.
-The Annual Fund has already supported over $7500 in professional development opportunities this school year, and we anticipate $14K more in support.
+The Annual Fund supported close to $25,000 in professional development opportunities last school year, and hope to do more this year!
 We love seeing the knowledge and enthusiasm our teachers bring back to the students!

 We are hopeful for another successful year of Annual Fund giving and appreciate your support!
 To learn more about the Foundation, please contact Jessica Oliver at email@example.com or 919.960.5393.

 You can make a donation by clicking here.
 The video below will tell you more about those donations at work!